Graduate Course Code: POL2418H1F L5101

 Contesting Authoritarianisms in the Middle East

-Oliver Schlumberger, Debating Arab Authoritarianism: Dynamics and Durability in Nondemocratic Regimes, (2007); Quintan Wictorowicz, Islamic Activism: A Social Movement Approach, (2004); and Joel Beinin and Frederic Vairel, Social Movements, Mobilization, and Contestation in the Middle East and North Africa (2011).
+Quintan Wictorowicz, Islamic Activism: A Social Movement Approach, (2004); and Joel Beinin and Frederic Vairel, Social Movements, Mobilization, and Contestation in the Middle East and North Africa, 2nd Edition, (2013).

 Format and Requirements

-The course will be divided into two parts.
-The first will be organized around a series of article presentations by students followed by discussion.
-The second part will be organized around student seminars on selected topics.
+This is a seminar course entirely organized around student-led presentations and discussions facilitated by the instructor.
+The first part of the course is organized around discussions of weekly article presentations by students.
+The second part of the course will be organized around student seminars on a case study of protest politics in the region.
 These seminars will be the basis for the major paper.
-All students will also be required to write an analytical book critique/review.
+All students will also be required to write an analytical book review/critique.